sbaack/sbaack.github.io/readme.md

 - Preview your changes before publication.
 Use `make dev-preview` or `invoke dev-preview`.
 This (re-)creates an `output` folder containing the updated static files and serves them at <http://localhost:8000/> by default.
 - If you didn't encounter any issues in the preview, commit your changes to the `pelican` branch.
 - Publish your content with `make github` or `invoke gh-pages`.
-This first moves and commits the contents of the `output` directory in the `pelican` branch to the `main` branch using `ghp-import`, and then pushes an update to `origin main`.
+This first moves and commits the contents of the `output` directory in the `main` branch to the `gh-pages` branch using `ghp-import`, and then pushes an update to `origin gh-pages`.
+The `gh-pages` branch is used by Github to build and deploy the page (which can be configured in the repository's settings).

 # Additional information about this setup